UK Lotto› UK Lotto

 The UK Lotto is drawn on Wednesday and Saturday evening and requires players to select six numbers from a pool of 59.
 In addition to the jackpot, which is won by matching all six main numbers, there are five additional prize tiers, so ticket holders can claim a reward by matching as few as two main numbers.

-Jackpots can keep rolling over when they are not won and can regularly climb to eight figures.
-The top prize can reach a maximum of £50 million before it must be won.
-If nobody in the next draw matches all six main numbers when the jackpot reaches its cap, the prize money will roll down to be shared between players in the next winning tier.
+Jackpots can keep rolling over when they are not won and regularly climb to eight figures.
+The top prize can reach a maximum of £55 million before it must be won, but this cap can occasionally be increased by Lotto officials.
+Once the jackpot cap is reached, if nobody in the next draw is able to match all six main numbers, the prize money will roll down to be shared between players in the next winning tier.

-The biggest-ever UK Lotto jackpot win to date happened in January 1996, when three winning tickets shared a £42,008,610 jackpot, with the payout to each ticket holder amounting to just over £14 million.
+The biggest ever UK Lotto jackpot win to date happened in January 2016, when two winning tickets shared a £66,070,646 jackpot, with the payout to each ticket holder amounting to just over £33 million.
+Another colossal jackpot was given away just a few weeks later when a single player won £32.5 million in the draw on Saturday 13th February.

 Prize Draw Information: